NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Eerie Flicker.md

 * * *

 **Awakening** When your body flickers, you momentarily assume a terrifying form.
-If a creature fails the flat check against concealment from your Eerie Flicker, it becomes [[Conditions/Frightened|Frightened 1]], and it doesn't reduce the frightened condition from this effect at the end of the same turn it gained the condition.
+If a creature fails the flat check against concealment from your Eerie Flicker, it becomes [[Frightened|Frightened 1]], and it doesn't reduce the frightened condition from this effect at the end of the same turn it gained the condition.

 * * *